GreaterManchesterODA/Digital-Exclusion-Risk-Index/Version 1.1/Feedback from Version 1.md

 * Update the style of the maps, to reduce opacity and allow users to see more of the underneath map.
 * Review the ward overlays, and understand whether a ward-level tool would be appropriate.
 * Consider using the tooltip to display more ward-level data, where possible.
+* Explore the inclusion of further Welsh, Scottish and Northern Irish data into the tool.

 ### Methodology and guidance
 The methodology feedback has been the most abundant.
 The team has shared the tool quite widely with local and national stakeholders, and the focus on the methodology has been important.
 Some of these issues cross over specifically with the datasets to be used, and the level of geography.